stfc/janus-core/contributing.md

 ## Using git for development

-The Github instance hosts an *upstream* repository, which we will refer to as *upstream*.
+The GitHub instance hosts an *upstream* repository, which we will refer to as *upstream*.
 Contributors will work on their own personal copies of the repository by creating *forks*.
-This allows us to keep *upstream* clean (one commit per merge request, if possible, all commits passing tests) while users may work on their own *fork*, creating commits and changing the code as they see fit.
-Only in exceptional circumstances branches are allowed in *upstream*, chat in zulip channel about them before you push any.
+This allows us to keep *upstream* clean (one commit per merge request, if possible, otherwise commits should be squashed before merging.
+All commits should pass tests.) while users may work on their own *fork*, creating commits and changing the code as they see fit.
+Only in exceptional circumstances are branches allowed in *upstream*.
+Please discuss in the zulip channel before you push any.

 The *upstream* repository may be cloned as follows,